cspwcspw/DIY_Constant_Load_Controller/README.md

 The heatsink indirectly determined the final look of the build.
 Instead of finding a project box I re-used the PCB that was originally under the heatsink.
 I mounted it on standoff stilts to make a front panel for the project.
-After cutting a hole in the PCB for the LCD screen and mounting some banana-plug connectors, I asked "Why not mount the Arduino on top, instead of inside?"
-Then I found an old-fashioned knob for the rotary encoder, etc. etc.  So the final product looks like this:
+After cutting a hole in the PCB for the LCD screen and mounting some banana-plug connectors, I asked "Why not put the Arduino on top, instead of inside?"
+Then I found an old-fashioned knob for the rotary encoder, and so on.
+So the final product has a bit of a not-quite-steam-punk look about it:

 ![theBuild](Images/theBuild.jpg "theBuild")